tvdk-sudoku/Year11Notes/content/_index.md

 # Welcome to my notes v3
 Welcome to my notes.
 They are very unfinished as I am in the process of moving and uploading them to this new website.

 If something isn't working, raise the issue on the github repository and blame Edward (@EddieTheEd [EddieTheEd](https://github.com/EddieTheEd)).
 He slanders me on his website, which you should not visit.
 He also unjustly accuses me of defamation.
-I am not the person who has burnt their house done twice (unlike Edd).
+I am not the person who has burnt their house done twice (unlike Ed).

-The rumours surrounding Ed dating Shan-mei have been confirmed.
-He is now assaulting me and Widjaja (H.K.Widjaja) for telling the truth.
-He even went on a date to a concert with her - "allegedly" as Ed says.

-Ed is dating [REDACTED].

-Journals can be found [[notes/Journaling|Journaling]].
+I have started a journal of what we do in class each lesson which can be found [[notes/Journaling|here]].

 > [!QUOTE] Facts